Giving Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic

 You must give Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic.
-The following policy
+The

-statement to help prevent the confused deputy
+statement to help prevent a security problem known as the

-security problem.
-The Condition
+confused deputy problem.
+The

-statement restricts access to the Amazon SNS topic to allow only operations
+statement restricts access to the Amazon SNS topic to allow

-coming from this specific account and Amazon Managed Service for Prometheus workspace.
-For more information about the confused deputy problem, see
+only operations coming from this specific account and Amazon Managed Service for Prometheus workspace.
+For more

-Cross-service confused deputy
+confused deputy prevention.

 To give Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic